wht91/awscodebuild-lab/README.md

 # MyProfile
-This repository is a personal profile website.
+This repository is purpose to test AWS CodeBuild.
-# awscodebuild-lab
 # awscodebuild-lab